 With every discovery comes potential risks.
-Until recently the knowledge base surrounding psychedelics came largely from the research and experiments of the late 1960s.
-While these studies describe the mental and physiological risks of psychedelics, we also have a grasp of how they may have been skewed due to the prejudices and stereotypes of that era.
-For that reason, what psychedelics can do to our body remains poorly understood.
+Until recently, our knowledge base surrounding psychedelics came largely from the research and experiments of the 1950’s and 60’s.
+While these studies describe the physiological risks of psychedelics, we also know now how they may have been skewed by the prejudices and stereotypes of that era.
+For that reason, much of what psychedelics can do to our body remains poorly understood.
 Truffle Report looks at the evidence on the relationship between psychedelics and heart disease.

 What is Heart Disease?

 Heart disease is a broad term encompassing a group of conditions that affect the structure and functions of the heart.
 It is the leading cause of death for both men and women in the United States, according to the Centers for Disease and Prevention (CDC).
 About 655,000 Americans die from heart disease, making it the cause of one in every four deaths in the United States.
 Symptoms depend on the specific type of the disease and can include chest pain, shortness of breath, and extreme fatigue.

 There are many different types of heart diseases, each affecting the heart in different ways.
 They include: